labstructbioinf/pLM-BLAST/README.md

 # pLM-BLAST

-pLM-BLAST is a sensitive remote homology detection tool that is based on the comparison of residue embeddings obtained from the protein language model ProtTrans5. \
-It is available as a standalone package as well as an easy-to-use web server within the [MPI Bioinformatics Toolkit](https://toolkit.tuebingen.mpg.de/tools/psiblast), where several precomputed databases (e.g., ECOD, InterPro, and PDB) can be searched.
+pLM-BLAST is a sensitive remote homology detection tool based on the comparison of residue embeddings obtained from protein language models such as ProtTrans5.
+It is available as a stand-alone package as well as an easy-to-use web server within the [MPI Bioinformatics Toolkit](https://toolkit.tuebingen.mpg.de/tools/psiblast), where pre-computed databases can be searched.

-Note: the method is being actively developed, please expect soon new features, such as speed improvement, global alignment, and others.

 ## Table of contents
 * [ Installation ](#Installation)